KindlingProject/kindling/contribute/how_the_core_kindling_team_triage_issues.md

 **Major error/lack of information:**

-1. Label the issue with  `beginner friendly`, if applicable, to signal that we find this important to fix and we would appreciate any help we can get from the community.
+1. Label the issue with  `beginner friendly`, if applicable, to signal that we find this important to fix, and we would appreciate any help we can get from the community.
 2. Move on to [prioritizing the issue](#4-prioritization-of-issues).

 ### Support requests